In today's article, I will talk about the following:

 Why do most people (PMs and others) focus on weaknesses and not strengths

-Be it school grades or formal performance reviews at work -- if you do not perform well, your teachers, managers, and parents will invariably suggest you focus on "improving your weaknesses."
-The advice will remain the same even if you do well in other subjects or dimensions.
+Whether it’s school grades or work performance reviews, if you fall short in any area, teachers, managers, and parents will almost always suggest focusing on "improving your weaknesses."
+This advice persists even if you excel in other subjects or areas.

-In these scenarios, you will probably forget all the A's you earned or all the times you exceeded expectations at work.
+In these moments, it becomes easy to forget all the A's you earned or the times you exceeded expectations at work.

-Society and the systems -- that we created to make ourselves better -- have conditioned us to believe that focusing on weaknesses (and not strengths) is the most significant opportunity to get better.
+Society and the systems we created to improve ourselves have conditioned us to believe that focusing on weaknesses (and not strengths) is the most significant opportunity to get better.

 This happens even today.
-The only difference -- we now mask it with fancy words like - identifying skill gaps, working on areas of improvement, focusing on opportunity areas, etc.
+The only difference is that we now mask it with fancy words like identifying skill gaps, working on areas of improvement, focusing on opportunity areas, etc.

-Yes, if the only takeaway from such situations is to focus on improving weaknesses.
+If the only takeaway from such situations is to focus solely on improving weaknesses.

 Working only on weaknesses makes us feel inadequate.
 And that feeling of inadequacy makes it impossible to stay motivated when trying to perform better.

-When others criticise you, you become more defensive and unlikely to change.
+When others criticize you, you become more defensive and unlikely to change.
 If you're unwilling to change, your chances of improving and getting better are limited.

-In other words, focusing only on your weaknesses will make you feel sad, disappointed, and demotivated.
-All of this will prevent you from reaching your true potential.
+In other words, focusing only on your product weaknesses will make you sad, disappointed, and demotivated, preventing you from reaching your true potential as a product manager.

 Studies show that: